Are you in the market for new fishing rods?

 Eagle Claw is well known for their hooks and tackle.
 You must check out their Water Eagle Rod.
 It is strong enough to land a large catfish and you can fish the large rivers with this rod.
 It is a strong rod and very durable and well worth owning.

 Another rod worth mentioning is the Daiwa Spinmatic Rod.
 Daiwa is very innovative and can also make it's unique products while keeping the prices down.

 I want to mention that you should take a peak at the "x-treme guide system," which are designed to increase strength, and hook potential - which means less fish will get away.
 This rod is make of high performance graphite and a high grade cork handle.
-Now this is designed so you can FEEL EVERY NIBBLE and has the strength to pull in a large fish.
-Gotta Love It.
+This is designed so you can FEEL EVERY NIBBLE and has the strength to pull in a large fish.
+Gotta love it.